wp-plugins/safe-paste/readme.txt

 = 1.1 =

+* Changed: Allow 'width' and 'height' for img tag.
+This allow to resize images in the WP editor.

+= 1.1 =

 * Changed: Now using WP function wp_kses instead of generic PHP strip_tags.
 This change also allow to use cforms plugin, that uses HTML comments to insert their forms (a very bad method by the way, should use shortcodes instead).
 * Added: Allow only http and https protocols in post/page content.